Mont du Dome – A Winter Hiking Guide

 Mont du Dôme Trail Description

 You’ll notice from the map above, that the proposed AllTrails path leads you to two separate summits, Mont du Dôme (the western branch from the loop and Mont Saint-Michel (the eastern branch from the loop).
 Because fewer people go to the Mont Saint-Michel summit, in winter snowshoes are generally required.
 We didn’t have any with us during our hike, so we opted to just do the loop combined with the trail branch leading up to the Mont du Dôme summit.
-This resulted in slightly less elevation gain and a 7km trail length instead of the 8.4km as listed above.
+This resulted in slightly less elevation gain and a 7km trail length instead of the 8.4km listed above, which we were able to complete in under 2h30.

-If you did indeed take the left path, you will soon come across a wooden cabin (which can be booked here) with nice views into the valley.
+Starting the clockwise loop, you will soon come across a wooden cabin (which can be booked here) with nice views of the valley.

 Regardless of which direction you take, near the western trail branch towards the Mont du Dôme summit, you’ll come across the beautiful Lac du Gros Ruisseau.
 From this point onward, the trail starts to flatten out.
 While there are still some slight elevation gains, you definitely got most of the ascent out of the way by now.